Hours

 Indigenous and Canadian Art

-In these Galleries the parallel and, at times, interrelated stories of Indigenous and Canadian art in Canada are brought together in one unforgettable display.
+In these galleries the parallel and, at times, interrelated stories of Indigenous and Canadian art in Canada are brought together in one unforgettable display.

 Louise Bourgeois, Maman, 1999, cast 2003.
 Bronze, stainless steel, and marble.